 Step 2: You’ll Need an Image Editor

 In order to edit a photo, you’re going to need an image editor.
+Photoshop is probably your best bet, because there are so many ways you can use it.
+You can download photoshop brushes that will give you the perfect texture when editing an image.
 If you already own or pay for Photoshop you’re in business-it’ll do everything you need it to do, but if you don’t and can’t afford to get it-you may need an alternative.
 Here are a few I recommend:

 The Gimp – An open source software similar to Photoshop that you download and install on your computer.
 It’s free (though they accept donations) and it does nearly (but not quite) everything that Photoshop does.
 I’ve used this for 10+ years and I love it-it’s also what I’m using in the examples below.